 Click HERE to save these tips for later.

-While the slow cooker is easier to set up and use, there are still some tips for using it.
+While the slow cooker is easier to set up, here are some tips:

-- Understand your slow cooker: read the handbook and keep track of how long different foods take to cook in the slow cooker.
+- Know your slow cooker: Read the handbook.
+Keep track of how long different foods take to cook in your specific model.

 Top 2 Instant Pots